broswen/tqs/README.md

 }
 ```

-Send a `GET` request to the `/topic` endpoint to query for messages in a specific `topic`.
+Send a `POST` request to the `/topic` endpoint to query for messages in a specific `topic`.

-Use the `limit` property to specify how many to retrieve, and filter messages by the `attributes` property.
+Use the `limit` property to specify how many messages to retrieve, and filter messages by the `attributes` property.
 ```json
 {
   "topic": "topic name",